Hackers Rest

 Length of an Array

-The length of an array is done by iterating over the list of values in the array since there is no direct function to determine the number of elements in an array.
+The length of an array is found by iterating over the list of values in the array since there is no direct function to determine the number of elements in an array.

 @echo off